Try to take sertraline at the same time each day.

 Further reading and references

-Manufacturer's PIL, Lustral®; Pfizer Limited, The electronic Medicines Compendium.
-Dated November 2016.
+Manufacturer's PIL, Lustral® 50 mg and 100 mg tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated November 2019.